kerbalnaut/standard-html-website-fillout/README.md

 # standard-html-website-fillout
-Just fill in this form in notepad to make website.
+Just fill in this form in notepad to make a website.
 This works on most .txt documents